emintatar/VanillaJS-Pokedex/README.md

 # VanillaJS Pokedex

-## Pokemon database app that contains the features of the pokemons in Pokémon developed using VanillaJS
+## Pokemon database app that contains the features of the pokemons developed using VanillaJS